For many of us, drinking coffee, is a daily ritual. For some, a religion. Whereas, for us, it’s always been about so much more.

 Having been sourcing and buying coffee for over 25 years, our knowledge and experience in this field means we can buy the right coffee, at the right time and at the right price.
 We have established relationships with traditional traders and this, coinciding with a six-strong coffee team, (including three Coffee Quality Institute certified Q Graders and one QR Grader), allows our operation to span far and wide reaching all kinds of customers, ranging from food service and wholesale all of the way through to vending and out of home.

-If you require any further information, or would like to request your own blend please, get in touch.
+If you require any further information, or would like to request your own blend please, get in touch via the contact form below.